-When searching for an aftermarket wheel for your 1979-16 Mustang it is important to get the backspacing, offset, and center bore correct.
-This helpful guide when steer you in the right direction when selecting your new set of wheels for your Mustang.
+When searching for an aftermarket wheel for your 1979-2023 Mustang, it is important to get the backspacing, offset, and center bore correct.
+This helpful Mustang wheel offset chart will steer you in the right direction when selecting your new set of wheels for your Mustang.

-The offset of a wheel is the distance from the hub mounting surface to the center line of the wheel.
-This is an important measurement to keep an eye when choosing your next set of Mustang wheels.
-The wheel offset is measured in millimeters and results in three different types of offsets.
+The offset of a Mustang wheel is the distance from the hub mounting surface (where the wheel bolts to the car) to the centerline of the wheel.
+By centerline of the wheel we mean that if you were to split the wheel's width in half, it would be directly in the middle of the barrel of the wheel.
+(See detailed diagrams below).
+This is an important measurement to keep an eye on when choosing your next set of Mustang wheels.
+There is a fine line between too much and too little offset.
+If this is improperly calculated, the overall wear/tear on tires, bearings, and suspension can suffer.
+The wheel offset is measured in millimeters and is calculated in three different ways:

-The backspacing is back of the wheel to the hub surface.
-Backspacing is always measured in inches and is closely related to the offset offset meaning, when you change one it immediately effects the other.
+The Mustang wheel backspacing is measured from the back portion of the wheel to the hub surface of the wheel, where it bolts to the car.
+Backspacing is always measured in inches and is closely related to the offset, meaning, when you change one, it immediately affects the other.

-This is extremely important because it determines the clearance of the wheel in the well.
-As well as how much the wheel will stick out past the fender.
-You can measure a wheel’s backspacing by running a straight edge across the rim bead and dropping another straight edge down to the wheel face, measuring that distance.
-This is easier performed with two rulers.
+This is extremely important because it determines the distance between the wheel and the wheel well.
+This dimension also will directly affect how much the wheel will stick out past the fender or how far the wheel will sink into the fender well.
+You can measure a wheel’s backspacing by running a straight edge across the wheel bead and dropping another straight edge down to the wheel face, Then grab a measuring tape or ruler and measure the distance.
+This may be easier performed with two rulers.